grscheller/scheller-linux-archive/haskellIntroProgramming/notes/MyNotes.md

 * The type system partitions the universe of values and expressions into equivalence classes limiting how elements of these equivalence classes can be combined.
-* "variables" are immutable.
-They are bounded with the symbol `=` to values, which are denoted by expressions.
+* "Variables" are bounded with the symbol `=` to immutable values, denoted by expressions.
 * `=` is not an operator, it is part of the language, `(=) foo 5` does not work!
-* Values are immutable.

 ### Algebraic Data Types (ADT)
 * All nullary constructors are "grounded."